-We draw attention to Note 3 to the consolidated financial statements, which indicates that the Group's total current liabilities exceeded its total current assets by approximately CAD511,583,000 as at December 31, 2022.
-This conditions, along with other matters as set forth in Note 3 to the consolidated financial statements, indicate the existence of a material uncertainty which may cast significant doubt on the Group's ability to continue as a going concern.
+We draw attention to Note 3 to the consolidated financial statements, which indicates that the Group's total current liabilities exceeded its total current assets by approximately CAD79,458,000 as at December 31, 2023.
+This condition, along with other matters as set forth in Note 3 to the consolidated financial statements, indicates the existence of a material uncertainty which may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.